Table of Contents

 Be wary of SOS, the Shiny Subject Syndrome.
 I know the desire to try everything and see if or how it works.
-Be ruthless, if it does not add value or help your workflow just dump it.
+Be ruthless; if it does not add value or help your workflow, dump it.

 We all know the saying, “If it sounds too good to be true, …”.
 Not only will these distractions steal your time, but they can also slow down or cause issues in your browser.

-At some point, we’ve all let our desktops become a quick dumping ground.
-Many years ago I learnt my lesson the hard way.
+We’ve all let our desktops become a quick dumping ground at some point.
+Many years ago, I learnt my lesson the hard way.
 With a Windows laptop, I just downloaded and basically kept everything on the Desktop.
-This laptop would take forever to start and then ran at a snail's pace.
+This laptop would take forever to start and then run at a snail's pace.

-Personally I have all my browsers set to ask for a location so when I download any files nothing gets added to the Desktop.
+I have all my browsers set to ask for a location, so nothing gets added to the Desktop when I download any files.